better-internet/radworks-grants/docs/blog/mirror_intro.md

 ## Where can I find more info?

-The most up-to-date info can be found on the Grant Program's [Radicle Upstream Repo](radicle://link/v0/rad:git:hnrkphrmf3xgtwjxuw9frfpdhuksurbw9s97o) or [GitHub Repo](https://github.com/radicle-dev/radicle-grants).
+The most up-to-date info can be found on the Grant Program's [GitHub Repo](https://github.com/radicle-dev/radicle-grants).

+Or you can enter the following into your browser to track the repo in [Radicle Upstream](https://radicle.xyz/tryit): radicle://link/v0/rad:git:hnrkphrmf3xgtwjxuw9frfpdhuksurbw9s97o

 If you have any questions, feel free to reach out on the Grant's #general space on [Radicle's Discord](https://discord.gg/aNZdn5hP).
 Or contact the grants lead at <bordumbb@gmail.com>.